tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-25-Referer-suppressor.md

 </span>.

 It came to this plugin as a logical consequence of WP-ZEP.
-In this article, I'll show you that reason.
+In this article, I'll tell you the story.

 <!--more-->